Software-For-Love/software-for-love-site/src/pages/donation.md

       background_image_repeat: repeat
   - type: features_section
     features:
-      - content: Software For Love is a non-profit organization that focuses on providing software solutions.
-We are a team of young professionals who are passionate about technology and seek to give back to our community.
-We seek to develop software for clients in return for a charitable contribution, or a charitable service provided by an organization.
+      - content: Let’s work together to break barriers for non-profits and charities.
+By providing even a small donation, you can be a part of this effort initiated by young professionals who are passionate to build software solutions for their community.
         align: left
         image_group:
           - image: images/Actua Logo.png